The Anti-Chime Guide: Why Online Banks Fail Financing | VoltRush USA

 Traditional banks (Chase, Bank of America, Wells Fargo) process these micro-deposits through the Federal Reserve's ACH (Automated Clearing House) system.
 It takes 3-5 business days, but it's reliable.

 Chime?
 Current?
 SoFi?
-They DON'T use ACH for micro-deposits.
+They don't use standard ACH micro-deposits.
 They use proprietary systems.
 The lender's verification software doesn't recognize these deposits.
 The software says: "This doesn't match our ACH pattern.
 This account looks fake.
-DENY."
+Deny."

 The Fraud Issue: Historical Risk Profile